nosqlcode/redjava/README.md

 #redjava
-a redis mapper for java - (model, save, and load)
+A redis mapper for java - (model, save, and load).

-(work in progress)
+(work in progress...)

+redjava supports String, Integer, Boolean, and references to other Objects, and there is not a predifined limit to how many sub objects one can have.

-currently this library creates indexes with sorted sets, however finding objects is functionality to be added in time...
+Currently this library creates indexes with sorted sets, however finding objects is functionality to be added in time.

 ##Prequisites